Nagarjuna-09/COI-ENERGY/README.md

 1. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.

+Solution:

+- built API such that the loggedin user can access all his non-terminated contracts (in-process and new contracts are displayed)
+- No contract id is provided in the url as parameter or in the end point
+- Can directly access the contracts after logging in.
+- Test is performed via Postman where loggedin user is changed by altering the profile_id field in header.

 1. ***GET*** `/jobs/unpaid` -  Get all unpaid jobs for a user (***either*** a client or contractor), for ***active contracts only***.

 1. ***POST*** `/jobs/:job_id/pay` - Pay for a job, a client can only pay if his balance >= the amount to pay.
 The amount should be moved from the client's balance to the contractor balance.